Junior Eurovision Song Contest 2014: Participants

+Prior to the event, a digital compilation album featuring all the songs from the 2014 contest, along with karaoke versions, was put together by the European Broadcasting Union and released by Universal Music Group on 3 November 2014.

 Format

 Graphic design

 On 9 May 2014, Anton Attard, CEO of the host broadcaster, revealed the Junior Eurovision Song Contest 2014 logo and slogan.
 The slogan was "#together", while the logo was inspired by the Maltese cross.
 Each of its coloured segments represented a feature of Malta: Sand, Sea, Stone, Grass, Sky, Dusk and Sunset.
 The postcards included a theme of "extreme sports", and were partially filmed at the SmartCity Malta complex.

 The stage design was presented during the Heads of Delegations meeting held on 30 September 2014.
 Gio'Forma, a Milan-based design company, was given the task of designing the stage for the 2014 contest.
 The stage used an origami-like appearance, inspired by the triangle-shaped 2014 Junior Eurovision logo.
 The venue itself was approximately 30,000 m2 in size, and the production team moved into the venue on 21 October.

 Host

 On 10 September 2014, it was announced that Moira Delia would host the 2014 contest.
 She is known in Malta for presenting editions of Malta Eurovision Song Contest, Malta's national selection for the Eurovision Song Contest.
 She was the first presenter to host the contest single-handedly.